Tricky Teen?

 Keep it fun, positive and absolutely pick your battles,

 This may be the time to ease off socialisation.
 Secondary fear periods may develop.
 You may be an increase in reactivity and lead frustration.
-You may find your dog struggles to engage, becomes hyper vigilant or sensitive,
+You may find your dog struggles to engage, becomes hyper vigilant or sensitive, Arousal levels can be high so avoid stress

 Ask for support around reactivity training - Work at a distance away that your dog can tolerate and learn to read what the individual is telling you.
 Disengagement may be tricky